zshi719/2025-Data-24100/class_notes/04_docker_git_expectations.md

 ### Be Careful!

-- When we mounted the volume in the manner above we actually ended up with _two_ version of `requirements.txt` in our container!
+- When we mounted the volume in the manner above we actually ended up with _two_ version of `env_test.py` in our container!
 One from when we copied the file in the Dockerfile and one from when we mounted the volume in `/app/src`.
 In other words we have:
   - `/app/env_test.py` <- From the Dockerfile
   - `/app/src/env_test.py` <- From the mounted volume
 - What would happen if we mounted our path into `/app` rather than `/app/src`?
 Bad things.
 When you mount a file in a location where the file already exists then you have a conflict that can result in unexpected behavior.
 Avoid this by only mounting containers in directories that are you are sure don't have files with similar names in them -- or only mount to new locations!